pitosalas/cleancont/output/2011-09-13-nice-bibliography-for-game-designers.md

 ---
 title: "Nice bibliography for game designers"
-subtitle: "I got some of this list from [Lee Sheldon’s course syllabus.](http://gamingtheclassroom.wordpress.co..."
+subtitle: "I got some of this list from Lee Sheldon’s course syllabus."
 category: "298"
 tags: ["937", "1113"]
 date: "2011-09-13"